Milan–Bologna railway: Route

-Near the city there are two links with the high-speed line: the Piacenza west interconnection, located just before the bridge over the Po river and the Piacenza east interconnection, located just after the city.
+Near the city there are two links with the high-speed line: the Piacenza west interconnection, located just before the bridge over the Po and the Piacenza east interconnection, located just after the city.

 After Piacenza the railway runs parallel to the Via Emilia (state highway 9) passing through Pontenure, Cadeo, Fiorenzuola d'Arda and Alseno.
 It enters the territory of Province of Parma, at Fidenza, where lines branch off to Cremona, Fornovo and Salsomaggiore Terme and there is an interconnection with the high-speed line.
 The next station, Castelguelfo has a freight yard.
 The line arrives at Parma where lines branch off to La Spezia, Brescia and Suzzara, while to the east of the city, there is another interconnection with the high-speed line.
 The line enters the Province of Reggio Emilia, which is the location of the stations of Sant'Ilario d'Enza, Reggio Emilia (the terminus of the three lines of the Ferrovie Reggiane) and Rubiera.
 The line enters the Province of Modena, where the lines to Mantua and Modena, and Sassuolo branch off in Modena station.

 In November 2014, a deviation was opened between Rubiera and Modena that is more than 8.5 kilometres long, including an almost 2 km-long tunnel.
 This was built as part of the construction of the high-speed line and the simultaneous upgrade of the traditional line.
 The new route, located farther north than previously, avoids crossing the western part of Modena and is connected to the Verona line by means of a link line.
 Marzaglia freight yard was opened on the new line.
 In Modena there are also two interconnections with the high-speed railway, one to the west and one to the east of the city.
 After Castelfranco Emilia, the railway enters the Metropolitan City of Bologna, which includes the stations of Samoggia and Anzola dell'Emilia.
 The last interconnection with the high-speed line is near Lavino junction.
 In the last kilometres before Bologna Centrale station, where the line ends, the railway runs parallel to the lines from Verona and Pistoia.